tbishaw-stat6250/course-questions-wiki/week-03/README.md

 - *Answer* (aacharya4−stat6250): The LABEL option in SAS is to replace the variable name in the dataset with the label specified.
 - Question(tchan49-stat6250): How can you replace Obs column with other columns?
 - Answer(tchan49-stat6250): Use ID statement
-- Question (ttruong59-stat6250): How do users specify a dataset they wanted to print out?

 [Course Textbook Chapter 4, Problem 3]